23ccozad/hurricane-wind-speed-cnn/README.md

 ## Project Background and Motivation
 Since hurricanes are typically located over large bodies of water where weather stations are sparse, meteorologists often have to estimate the wind speed of hurricanes.
 They usually use buoy observations, microwave satellite imagery, and infrared satellite imagery to make these estimates.

 There is growing interest in applying AI and machine learning techniques to improve the accuracy of operational meteorological tasks, including estimating hurricane wind speed.
-I began looking into applying deep learning to hurricane wind speed estimation during the COVID-19 pandemic when the American Meteorological Society (AMS) made their journal articles publicly available at no cost. <a href="https://journals.ametsoc.org/mwr/article/147/6/2261/344590/Using-Deep-Learning-to-Estimate-Tropical-Cyclone">Wimmers et al. 2019</a> and <a href="https://journals.ametsoc.org/waf/article/34/2/447/291/Estimating-Tropical-Cyclone-Intensity-by-Satellite">Chen et al. 2019</a> both applied deep learning to hurricane wind speed estimation, achieving considerable accuracy.
+I began looking into applying deep learning to hurricane wind speed estimation during the COVID-19 pandemic when the American Meteorological Society (AMS) made their journal articles publicly available at no cost. <a href="https://journals.ametsoc.org/mwr/article/147/6/2261/344590/Using-Deep-Learning-to-Estimate-Tropical-Cyclone" target="_blank">Wimmers et al. 2019</a> and <a href="https://journals.ametsoc.org/waf/article/34/2/447/291/Estimating-Tropical-Cyclone-Intensity-by-Satellite" target="_blank">Chen et al. 2019</a> both applied deep learning to hurricane wind speed estimation, achieving considerable accuracy.
 This piqued my interest, so I decided to take a stab at it.
 ## Data Sources
-I used images of hurricanes from the <a href="https://www.ncdc.noaa.gov/hursat/">HURSAT data project</a> run by the National Centers for Environmental Information.
+I used images of hurricanes from the <a href="https://www.ncdc.noaa.gov/hursat/" target="_blank">HURSAT data project</a> run by the National Centers for Environmental Information.
 This database contains satellite images of hurricanes in NetCDF file format.
 The best part about this database: the center of each hurricane was in the middle of each image.

-I also used best track data from the <a href="https://www.nhc.noaa.gov/data/#hurdat">HURDAT2 database</a> provided by the National Hurricane Center.
+I also used best track data from the <a href="https://www.nhc.noaa.gov/data/#hurdat" target="_blank">HURDAT2 database</a> provided by the National Hurricane Center.
 It contains records of all known hurricanes in the Atlantic and Pacific basins, as well as their wind speeds at 6-hour intervals.
 ## Overview of Methodology By File
 `download.py`: Downloads the satellite images of hurricanes from the HURSAT database as NetCDF files.